(Photography by Luciana Pampalone (www.lucianapampalonestudios.com/)

 Over the most recent years, Lucia has been a member of New York Theatre Works, which provides many young and upcoming writers, directors, producers, and actors with the opportunity to get their work exposed to top professionals in the entertainment industry.

-Currently, Lucia is involved in the development of an adaptation film based on a novel written by Tod Volpe, entitled "Framed."
-Acclaimed writer/director, Theo Davies is developing the screenplay for the film.
+Currently, Lucia is involved in the development of an adaptation film based on a novel written by Tod Volpe, entitled "Framed", with Barry Navidi, acclaimed producer of "Merchant of Venice", starring Al Pacino.

 Lucia's illustrious career is only matched with her daring and fun nature.
 She loves to dance - Salsa to be specific.
 She is a lover of music and musicians, and was once a professional surfer and champion of slalom water skiing.
 She has raced motorcycles, while living in Bangkok, and has over 33 escapade jumps in the unbelievably fascinating book of her life.
 She has lived in Europe, Australia, Egypt, Thailand, Hong Kong, New York City, and of course, Hawaii.